paveltimofeev/screens.io/tasklist.md

 - [Feature] Bulk add scenarios (urls)
 - [Feature] Import scenarios from customer's backstopjs-config files (as well as from other framework/competitor configurations)
 - Disable Animation option for scenario
-- [Feature] Support work with sites protected with BasicAuth or ftp (user:pass)
+- [Feature] Support work with sites protected with Basic-Auth or ftp (user:pass); Creds should be stored encrypted, and shouldn't be passed to UI (to prevent leaks via hacked account)
 - Retry Policy for backend-db, backend-queue
 - AuthGuard to redirect unauthorized users to login page ASAP
 - [Costs] Backend: Remove all References and test Files on removing Scenarios or Viewports